swarmcity/SwarmCityConcept/README.md

 In episode 2, two people reply to Frank's request.

 Alice sees Frank's request on Facebook.
-He taps it, and gets transported by way of the internet to swarm.city.
-Here Alice can see the details of the request, and he decides to reply.
+She taps it, and gets transported by way of the internet to swarm.city.
+Here Alice can see the details of the request, and she decides to reply.

 Tom is already on Swarm City, specifically on page /hashtag of #Settler.
 He also is intrigued by Frank's request, and taps it to see the detail.
 Tom decides to reply as well.